davidedc97/UniverCity/README.md

   JavaScript Developers

 - Riccardo Pagliuca -
-  AWS and Document Upload, Download and MashUp Developers Javascript and Python Developers
+  AWS and Document Upload, Download and MashUp Developers.
+  Javascript and Python Developers

 - Michele Dilollo -
   AWS and Metadata Server Developers.
+DB Management.
-DB Management JavaScript and Postgres Manager
+  JavaScript and Postgres Manager

 - Lucian Medrihan -
-  WebApp Designer
+  WebApp Designer.
   BootStrap 4 and Javascript Developers

 - Tiziano Colagrossi -
-  MobileApp and WebApp Designer
+  MobileApp and WebApp Designer.
   Dart and Bootstrap 4 Developers

 ## What is UniverCity